justinegeffen/showcase/demo/docs/016_seqera_containers.md

 Projects like BioContainers offer pre-built images for Bioconda tools, but have limitations.
 Wave, our open-source on-demand container provisioning service, simplifies this process by allowing Nextflow developers to reference conda packages or a bundled Dockerfile to build containers on the fly.

-Seqera Containers enhance the Wave experience by allowing users to enter the names of their desired tools and instantly receive a container URI, usable for any purpose.
+Seqera Containers enhance the Wave experience and allow you to enter the names of your desired tools and instantly receive a container URI, usable for any purpose.
 The image is stored in a cache provided by AWS, ensuring reproducibility and availability for future runs without expiry.

-Users can:
+You can:

 1. Request any combination of packages